kakserpom/tf-idf-matcher-rs/README.md

   Returns a vector of `Needle` structs, one per query string.

 - `features(&self, needle: &str)`
-  Returns the indices of active TF-IDF Veatures for a given query.
+  Returns the indices of active TF-IDF features for a given query.

 ## Contributing